Rhubarb And Apple Crumble

 • Chill the crumble topping in the fridge for at least 30 minutes before using.
 This makes the topping crisper & crunchier once baked!

-• Use a mix of demerara sugar & light brown sugar in the crumble topping which gives it a crisp texture & deeper flavour.
+• Use a mix of demerara sugar & light brown sugar in the crumble topping to give it a crisp texture & deeper flavour.

 • Serve your crumble with ice cream or custard, for a classic dessert!